Putin marks Victory in Crimea as Ukraine violence flares

 Where Russia and Ukraine stood shoulder to shoulder in the past against Germany, now Germany was "standing shoulder to shoulder with us", along with the United States and Britain.

-Ukraine's SBU security service accused Russian saboteurs of setting a fire that briefly disrupted state broadcasts.
+Ukraine's SBU security service accused Russian saboteurs of setting a fire that briefly disrupted state broadcasting services and the Foreign Ministry issued a statement describing Putin's visit as a deliberate escalation of the crisis.

 FIGHTING, BLAZE